-The Company is not aware of any changes in the directors' information which are required to be disclosed pursuant to Rule 17.50A(1) of the GEM Listing Rules since the publication of the third quarterly report for the nine months ended 30 September 2022 of the Company.
+The Company is not aware of any changes in the directors' information which are required to be disclosed pursuant to Rule 17.50A(1) of the GEM Listing Rules since the publication of the third quarterly report for the nine months ended 30 September 2023 of the Company, except for Mr. Chim Tak Lai's appointment as the CFO of the Winto Group (Holdings) Limited (stock code: 8238) in December 2023 as disclosed in the section under "Biographical Details of Directors and Senior Management".